 Employers & Employees of the Year

-This year marks the 28th anniversary of CAREERS & the disABLED's Annual Employee and Employer of the Year Awards.
-Find out on the following pages who the 2020 winners are, and join us in celebrating this year's talented and deserving winners - all stars in their own right - as we honor their roles as trailblazers and advocates.
+This year marks the 29th anniversary of CAREERS & the disABLED's Annual Employee and Employer of the Year Awards.
+Find out on the following pages who the 2021 winners are, and join us in congratulating this year's talented and deserving winners - all stars in their own right - as we honor their roles as trailblazers and advocates.

-For more than a quarter of a century CAREERS & the disABLED has been acknowledging and celebrating the personal and professional achievements of remarkable individuals with disabilities via its Annual Employee of the Year Awards.
+For almost 30 years CAREERS & the disABLED has been acknowledging, honoring, and celebrating the personal and professional achievements of noteworthy individuals with disabilities via its Annual Employee of the Year Awards.

-We unveil this year's winners on the following pages.
-Read on for a special look that honors the roles of each winning individual as a trailblazer and advocate while underscoring his or her unique expertise, career highlights and advocacy for the Disability Community.
+We reveal this year's winners on the following pages.
+Read on for a special look that honors the roles of each winning individual as a trailblazer and advocate while underscoring his or her unique expertise, career highlights, and advocacy for the Disability Community.

-In addition, we reveal this year's Employer of the Year winners.
-CAREERS & the disABLED recognizes JPMorgan Chase & Co. with the Private-Sector Employer of the Year Award and U.S. Department of State (DOS) with the Public-Sector Employer of the Year Award.
+In addition, we unveil this year's Employer of the Year winners.
+CAREERS & the disABLED recognizes Booz Allen Hamilton with the Private-Sector Employer of the Year Award and National Security Agency (NSA) with the Public-Sector Employer of the Year Award.

 The congratulatory section honoring this year's winners in this issue kicks off with their company profiles, underscoring their commitment to recruiting, hiring, retaining and promoting people with disabilities.